 It is 100% true.
 For this reason, I want to learn how to write my own music.

-Immediately the question arises - how do our life and everything that surrounds us sound like?
+But how does our life and everything that surrounds us sound like, then?

-I get you.
-I try to be an optimist in this life.
-Lying down and dying from all the bad things that happen is not about me.
-Sometimes, of course, all you want is to drop everything and run away – I just turn on the headphones in such moments, music heals.
+I get your point.
+I try to be an optimist.
+Lying down and dying because of all the bad things that happen, that’s not for me.
+Sometimes, of course, all you want is to give up and run away; I just put on the headphones in such moments, and music heals.

-No, I don’t exactly mean that everything around is bad.
-On the contrary, we have a huge potential to come up with something new, because everything is taken out of where and how we live.
+No, I don’t exactly mean that everything around us is bad.
+On the contrary, we have a huge potential to come up with something new, building on where and how we live.

 Well, of course.
 For example, I grew up by the sea.
-For me it is the best place for inspiration.
+To me, it is the best place for inspiration.
 However, I’ve spent half of my life in Kyiv and the city influenced me in its own way.

 Yes, I was born in Yalta.
 My whole family still lives there...
-I come from a small village between Simeiz and Ponizovka - Katsiveli.
+I come from Katsiveli, a small village between Simeiz and Ponizovka.

-Listen, you're talking about the revitalization of Kyiv scene, but it seems to me that everything remained at the same level.
+You're talking about the revitalization of Kyiv scene, but it seems that everything stays at the same level.
 We’ve had good parties before, there were interesting artists, communities (e.g. Addicted).

-Addicted parties gathered about 200-300 people.
-We often played for half-empty dancefloor.
-Then Kyiv was sitting firmly on the Romanian needle.
-Techno and house, which we tried to play and bring, was not particularly popular.
-Today you need to try very hard to bring at least one artist from that list.
-Well, the party ‘for your own crowd’ evolved into raves, where everything just starts at 5 am.
+Addicted parties gathered about 200–300 people.
+We would often play for half-empty dance floor.
+At that time, Kyiv was hooked on Romanian needle; techno and house which we tried to play were not particularly popular.
+Today you’d have a really hard time bringing at least one artist from our list, however.
+Well, and those quasi-private parties evolved into raves, where everything is really getting started at 5 am.

 Not only.
-Fees and tour schedules of artists like Levon Vincent or Prosumer, for example, have soared since then with the speed of light...
-Convextion generally plays rarely today.
+Fees and tour schedules of artists like Levon Vincent or Prosumer, for example, have soared since then...
+Convextion hardly plays these days.
 We were damn lucky to bring him at the time.
 All thanks to Igor Glushko.

-It turns out that bringing someone is possible before they become hype artists?
+It turns out that bringing someone is possible only before they catch the hype?

 This is a fine line and a lot depends on the organizers.
-To which extent they feel confident in the market.
-Sometimes the invited artists are even unnecessary, in my opinion.
-With proper local lineup and right promotion of the event, the result can be much steeper than bringing foreign guests.
+To which extent they feel confident on the market.
+Sometimes invited artists are even unnecessary, in my opinion.
+With proper local lineup and right promotion of the event, the result can be so much better.

-I have often met the thought that local artists shouldn’t play too often.
+I have also heard a lot that local artists shouldn’t play too often.
 What do you think about it?

 You need to know when to stop.
-After all, the story is the same - I think everyone has to decide for themselves what purpose are they following, why they do and how much performances they need.
-Sometimes there is an urgent need to twist records on the weekend and sometimes I simply can’t force myself to leave home.
-If such moments occur – you need to pause.
-Otherwise, why bother to do it.
-Well, and if eyes are shining, then why reject yourself.
-Play and catch a buzz.
-It's simple.
+After all, the story is the same, you have to decide for yourself what purpose are you following, why do you do what you do, and how many performances do you need.
+Sometimes I have an urgent need to play records and sometimes I simply can’t force myself to leave home.
+If such moments occur, you need to pause.
+Otherwise, why bother?
+And if your eyes are shining, then why rob yourself?
+Play and have fun, it's that simple.

 Do you care which place you’re playing at?

 Yes.
-I personally prefer small venues and dancefloors.
-When you're closer to the public.
-But sometimes you want to play something that you just can’t put in a bar. Схема, in this case, has perfect ‘size’ for me.
-While a couple of years ago, it was just a party for 150 people and now it is a rave for 1000.
+I personally prefer small dance floors and venues, so that you’re closer to the public.
+But sometimes you want to play something that you just can’t play in a bar. Схема, in this case, has perfect size for me.
+While a couple of years ago it was just a party for 150 people, now it is a rave for 1000 people.

-I also wanted to discuss another issue about buying records - saw you once with two halves of a single vinyl - how safe is it to order records on distance?
+I saw you once with two halves of a single vinyl.
+Is it really safe to order records?
 What risks do you face?

-Yes, it happens sometimes, especially with untested sellers on discogs.
+Yes, it happens sometimes, especially with untested sellers on Discogs.
 You should always secure your shipment with insurance.
-While saving a couple of dollars, you can lose much more sometimes.
-One of the last stories is about the long awaited record of Marvin Dash, which I was looking for a couple of years already and have finally found one.
-The seller simply forgot to make an insurance and I had two records arrived instead of one, two halves of one record, to be precise.
+While saving a couple of dollars, you can lose much more.
+One of the last stories is about the long-awaited record of Marvin Dash, which I was looking for a couple of years already.
+The seller simply forgot to purchase insurance and then two records arrived instead of one; two halves of one record, to be precise.
 I'll find another one, but it was a shame, for sure.

-Are there any options for buying vinyl in our country?
+Are there any options for buying vinyl in Ukraine?

-Yes, the vinyl records store has been recently opened in Closer.
-The guys are trying hard to regularly fill up the range, mostly with electronic music (Andrew, hello!).
-There is Vinyla shop with mainly contemporary hits and classics (Yura, high five!).
-Well, and there is also Discultura with a lot of different things.
+Yes, a vinyl records store has been recently opened in Closer.
+The guys are trying hard to regularly add to the selection, which mostly consists of electronic music (Hi, Andrew).
+There is also Vinyla shop with mainly contemporary hits and classics (Yura, high five).
+Well, and there is also Discultura, with a lot of different stuff.

 Have you ever thought about opening a shop?

-I’ve opened one, it is in my bedroom.
+I’ve opened one — it’s in my bedroom.

-This is always the most tricky question.
-Let me think.
-From the latter, the one that doesn’t leave my bag is Kai Alce - Take A Chance, remixed by Larry Heard.
+This is always the trickiest question.
+From the latest acquisitions, the one that doesn’t leave my bag is Kai Alce – Take A Chance, remixed by Larry Heard.
 I think this is a future classic.
-Kick-ass record, both for home listening and for the dancefloor.
-I strongly recommend.
+Kick-ass record, both for home listening and for the dance floor.
+I strongly recommend it.

 Interviewed by Bohdan Konakov.